Single and Combination Remedies: Understanding the Difference

 Physical symptoms

-Using a single remedy allows you (or a practitioner) to clearly see how the body responds.
-In deeper or chronic situations, this careful observation is important.
-Multiple remedies at once can make it harder to tell what is helping and what may need adjustment.
+Using a single remedy allows you — or your homeopath — to clearly observe how the body responds.
+This clarity is especially important in deeper or chronic situations.
+When multiple remedies are used at once, it can be harder to understand what is helping, what is shifting, and what may need adjustment.

 A votre santé!